Lanham-Shockley House | Gum Spring, VA | c. 1888

 The branch was named Arcola in honor of the Arcola Farm (pictured here) on which it was built.
 That branch stayed open until 1868 when the office was located back within the confines of the village.
 The village itself, however, remained identified on local maps as “Gum Spring” during most of the 19th century.

-Back in 2017, I spent some time trying to track down her story and the Thomas Balch Library was kind enough to dig up some of it’s history for me.
+I spent some time trying to track down her story and the Thomas Balch Library was kind enough to share the following history with me: